 Age UK has advice on how to look after yourself and loved ones including how to best support older people at this challenging time.

-Public Health England and Mencap have easy read information on Covid-19 for people with learning difficulties.
+Mencap has easy read information on Covid-19 for people with learning difficulties.

 Cheshire East Council is working closely with care providers across the Borough to ensure social care service users continue to receive the support that they need.
 We are also working to ensure that care providers take all necessary precautions to protect individuals and staff against possible infection from COVID-19 (coronavirus).